Implementing FCFS with DB Locks: From FOR UPDATE to Concurrency Testing

 @Transactional

-public void decreaseStockAtomic(Long productId, int quantity) {
+public void purchase(Long productId, Long userId) {

-int updated = productRepository.decreaseStockAtomically(productId, quantity);
+int updated = productRepository.decreaseStockAtomically(productId, 1);

-if (updated == 0) {
+if (updated == 0) throw new RuntimeException("Sold out");

 }